emissary-ingress/emissary/README.md

 Ambassador
 ==========

+Ambassador is an API Gateway for microservices built on [Envoy](https://lyft.github.io/envoy/).
+Key features in Ambassador include:

-Ambassador is a tool for easily and flexibly mapping public URLs to services running inside a Kubernetes cluster.
-Under the hood, Ambassador uses [Envoy](https://lyft.github.io/envoy/) for the heavy lifting.
-You needn't understand anything about how Envoy works to use Ambassador, however.
+* Ability to flexibly map public URLs to services running inside a Kubernetes cluster

-Ambassador is most effective, at this point, as an API gateway for microservices that's easy to configure and operate.
-It is under active development; check frequently for updates, and please file issues for things you'd like to see!
+* Simple setup and configuration
+* Integrated monitoring
+* Access all the features of Envoy, so your service mesh can easily extend to your perimeter

 CAVEATS
 -------